UPDATE on the Venezuela Travel Guide (Oct 11, 2015)

-- Venezuelan consulate to get a form with all the current requisites for crossing your vehicle (find it here).
+- Venezuelan consulate to get a form with all the current requisites for crossing your vehicle.
 Later we learned that we needed two additional papers: a Venezuelan third-party insurance (easy to obtain, more on that below) and an invoice of the purchase of our car.

 - Immigration to stamp your passport.

 - Policia de sijin, to get a VIN rub of your car’s chassis number.